Anti-Hindu sentiment: United States

 The rise of the Indian American community in the United States has triggered some isolated attacks on them, as has been the case with many minority groups in the United States.
-Attacks which specifically target Hindus in the United States stem from what is often referred to as the "racialization of religion" among Americans, a process that begins when certain phenotypical features which are associated with a group and attached to race in popular discourse become associated with a particular religion or religions.
-The racialization of Hinduism in American perception has led Americans to perceive Hindus as belonging to a separate group and this contributes to prejudices against them.
+Attacks which specifically target Hindus in the United States stem from what is often referred to as the "racialization of religion" among Americans, a process that begins when certain phenotypical features that are associated with a group and attached to race in popular discourse become associated with a particular religion or religions.
+The racialization of Hinduism in American perception has led Americans to perceive Hindus as belonging to a separate group, and this contributes to prejudices against them.

-In 2019, Swaminarayan Temple in Kentucky was vandalised.
+In 2019, the Swaminarayan Temple in Kentucky was vandalised.
 They sprayed black paint on the deity and sprayed "Jesus is the only God" on the walls.
-The Christian cross was also spray painted on various walls.
+The Christian cross was also spray-painted on various walls.
 In April 2015, a Hindu temple in north Texas was vandalised when nasty images were spray-painted on its walls.
 In February 2015, Hindu temples in Kent and the Seattle Metropolitan area were also vandalised.

 In July 2019, a Hindu priest wearing his religious attire was physically assaulted by Sergio Gouveia in Queens, New York, just two blocks from Shiv Shakti Peeth Temple in Glen Oaks.
 A Senator and the New York State Attorney General have labeled it a hate crime, stating, "If someone is targeted because of religious robe and a couple of blocks from the temple where he resides, it is difficult to believe this was random."
 However, the New York police have not classified it as a hate crime.

-Pat Robertson

-In addition, anti-Hindu views have been expressed which are specifically based on misperceptions of the religion of Hinduism as well as mistaken racial perceptions.
-In the United States Pat Robertson has denounced Hinduism as "demonic", believing that when Hindus "feel any sort of inspiration, whether it's by a river or under a tree, on top of a hill, they figure that some God or spirit is responsible for that.
-And so they'll worship that tree, they'll worship that hill or they'll worship anything."
+In addition, anti-Hindu views have been expressed, which are specifically based on misperceptions of the religion of Hinduism as well as mistaken racial perceptions.
+In the United States, Pat Robertson has denounced Hinduism as "demonic", believing that when Hindus "feel any sort of inspiration, whether it's by a river or under a tree, on top of a hill, they figure that some God or spirit is responsible for that.
+And so they'll worship that tree, they'll worship that hill, or they'll worship anything."
 His remarks were widely condemned and disputed by Indian Americans and members of many non-partisan advocacy groups.
 Evangelical leader Albert Mohler defended Robertson's remarks, saying "any belief system, any world view, whether it's Zen Buddhism or Hinduism or dialectical materialism for that matter, Marxism, that keeps persons captive and keeps them from coming to faith in the Lord Jesus Christ, yes, is a demonstration of satanic power."
+According to the religious dialogue activist P. N. Benjamin, some Christian evangelists dislike the concept of Hindu gods and consider Hindu rituals barbaric, and such attitudes have caused tensions between religious communities.